 How To Help Performing Musicians

-The independent musician needs an average of 200 streams to earn $1 on the major streaming services, and eighty percent of all industry revenue is earned by three major labels.
+The independent musician needs an average of 229 streams to earn $1 on the major streaming services, and eighty percent of all industry revenue is earned by three major labels.
+In 2023, the median annual compensation for American musicians was around $13,000.
+Most of us who choose music as a career do so with the expectation that supplementary work will be necessary to make ends meet.

 Social Media